Vahor/n8n-kit/README.md

 # n8n-kit

-Chain code was very inspired from aws-cdk-lib
+Chain code was inspired from aws-cdk-lib

 ## Generate example: